kumardineshkumaraa/Ex_11_ANIMATION/README.md

 ## ALGORITHM:

-1.Start a new Android project in Android Studio.
+Step 1: Start a new Android project in Android Studio.

-2.Create UI elements (TextView, ImageView, Buttons) in activity_main.xml.
+Step 2: Create UI elements (TextView, ImageView, Buttons) in activity_main.xml.

-3.Define animations in the res/anim directory (blink.xml, fade.xml, zoom.xml, clockwise.xml, etc.).
+Step 3: Define animations in the res/anim directory (blink.xml, fade.xml, zoom.xml, clockwise.xml, etc.).

-4.Implement the animation logic in MainActivity.java by loading and applying the animations to the ImageView.
+Step 4: Implement the animation logic in MainActivity.java by loading and applying the animations to the ImageView.

-5.Link buttons to their respective animation methods using the onClick attribute.
+Step 5: Link buttons to their respective animation methods using the onClick attribute.

-6.Run the app to verify the animations.
+Step 6: Run the app to verify the animations.

 ## PROGRAM:
 ```